jaysylvester/citizen/README.md

     // Cache a string under a custom scope, which is used for retrieving or clearing
     // multiple cache items at once.
 Keys must be unique within a given scope.
-    // Reserved scope names are "app", "controllers", and "routes". app.cache.set({
+    // Reserved scope names are "app", "controllers", "routes", and "files". app.cache.set({
       key: 'welcome message',
       scope: 'site messages',